per2jensen/dar-backup/README.md

     - sshfs uses [FUSE](https://www.kernel.org/doc/html/latest/filesystems/fuse.html), allowing a non-privileged user to mount remote storage.
   - Logs to a logfile in a user configured directory
   - Can save all output to a debug log file, handy if dar exit code is 5 (number files not backed up are listed)
-  - Status messages are sent to a Discord hook, change the sendDiscordMsg() function to suit your needs
+  - Status messages can be sent to a Discord hook, change the sendDiscordMsg() function to suit your needs
   - Cleanup script removes DIFFs older than 100 days, and INCs older than 40 days.
 FULL backups are not touched.
-  - Test cases: verify backups work, the installer, parchive error correction and more on every commit via Githup Actions
+  - Test cases: verify backups work, the installer, parchive error correction, cleanup and more on every commit via Githup Actions

 # <a id="requirements"> Requirements
   - sshfs (if mounting a server directory)